Key Takeaways

 - Secondly, remember the method of ‘soak & dry’—water thoroughly until you witness drainage kicking in through the bottom holes, then allow ample time for the soil to dry completely before scheduling the next round.

-- This ensures minimal risk of root rot developing, which can occur over time if the same overwatering pattern repeats consistently and escalates into bigger issues.
+- This ensures minimal risk of root rot developing which can occur over time if same overwatering pattern repeats consistently.

 Frequently Asked Questions